3. Base Instructions#

 3.1.1.
 LDR (immediate)#

 We start by discussing the LDR (immediate) instruction in detail.
 It transfers data from memory into a register.
 As its name suggests, we can use the instruction in assembly code through the mnemonic ldr.
-The instruction has encodings from different addressing modes (“post-index”, “pre-index” and “unsigned offset”).
+The instruction has encodings for different addressing modes (“post-index”, “pre-index”, and “unsigned offset”).
 Specifically, the unsigned offset class has a 32-bit variant with the encoding LDR <Wt>, [<Xn|SP>{, #<pimm>}] and a 64-bit variant with the encoding LDR <Xt>, [<Xn|SP>{, #<pimm>}].

 The A64 ISA describes the assembler symbols as follows: